ayodejiayankola/Professional_directory/readme.md

 }
 });

-## Login as a register user/artisan
+## Login as a registered user/artisan

 Returns json data about a single user.